Ricordy/SL-SmartContracts/README.md

 ### Invest 5k with Level 1 Contract (Localhost) 🤑💰

 - **Script Name:** `invest5kl1`
 - **Description:** This script allows for a 5,000 investment in a level 1 car on a local Ethereum network.
-This scripts deploys a Level 1 contract each time it runs.
+This script deploys a Level 1 contract each time it runs.

 <!-- TOC --><a name="invest-10k-with-level-2-access-localhost"></a>
 ### Invest 10k with Level 2 Access (Localhost)💰💰

 - **Script Name:** `invest10kl2`
-- **Description:** This script allows for a 10,000 investment in a level 2 car on a Ethereum network.
-This scripts deploys a Level 2 contract each time it runs.
+- **Description:** This script allows for a 10,000 investment in a level 2 car on an Ethereum network.
+This script deploys a Level 2 contract each time it runs.

 <!-- TOC --><a name="invest-15k-with-level-3-access-localhost"></a>
 ### Invest 15k with Level 3 Access (Localhost)💰🤑💰

 - **Script Name:** `invest15kl3`
-- **Description:** This script allows for a 15,000 iinvestment in a level 3 car on a local Ethereum network.
-This scripts deploys a Level 3 contract each time it runs.
+- **Description:** This script allows for a 15,000 investment in a level 3 car on a local Ethereum network.
+This script deploys a Level 3 contract each time it runs.

 <!-- TOC --><a name="deploy-investment-contract-localhost-"></a>
 ### Deploy Investment Contract (Localhost) 🕊